joinpursuit/9-1-bird-sanctuary-project/README.md

 ### Cards.js (bird cards)

+The bird data comes from `src/data/birds.js` and should be imported into App.js and passed to the proper children.

 - Each bird card displays the name, image, and amount (price)
 - Each bird card has a class name of `birds`
 - Each bird card has an `Adopt` button